-Or maybe you want to be a novelist and you're happy - in fact, you'd prefer - to publish your books yourself.
+Or maybe you want to be a novelist but you want to publish your books yourself.
 You'll take on more work and risk, but you'll also reap the rewards with a much higher royalty rate.

-Perhaps fiction isn't your thing at all: you want to have a large blog that you can make a very good living from.
+Perhaps fiction isn't your thing at all: you want to be a successful freelancer, so you can write for a living.